 Information about the types of higher education institutions that grant degrees in Photographic & Video Technology and the types of students that study this field.
 Sierra College awards the most degrees in graphic design in the US, but Special Focus Four-Year: Other Technology-Related Schools and Madison Media Institute have the highest percentage of degrees awarded in Photographic & Video Technology.
 Tuition costs for Photographic & Video Technology majors are, on average, $3,095 for in-state public colleges, and $34,222 for out of state private colleges.
 The largest share of institutions with Photographic & Video Technology programs are Public, 2-year institutions.

 Demographic information on those who earn a degree in Communication Technologies in the US.
-The average age of a person in the workforce with a degree in Communication Technologies is 37.3, and the most common degree type these workers hold is a Bachelor's degree.
-Female employees are more likey to hold Communication Technologies degrees, and White students earn the majority (539) of the degrees.
+The average age of a person in the workforce with a degree in Communication Technologies is 36.6, and the most common degree type these workers hold is a Bachelor's degree.
+Male employees are more likey to hold Communication Technologies degrees, and White students earn the majority (502) of the degrees.